mrocklin/mrocklin.github.io/startups/offsites.md

 People will want to voice concerns that they have on a topic.
 Ideally they can voice these concerns asynchronously ahead of time, such as on a shared Google Document.
 This probably makes sense to send out a week ahead of time.
-The leader should engage on this document in comments and keep the conversation going.
+Often people will forget about this document and so it's important to trigger communication again before landing.

 People need to voice their experiences and opinions.
 It's better that they do so asynchronously (cheap) rather than in a large group in-person meeting (expensive).
+These are often important conversations, but they can dominate the entire offsite if there isn't some work done ahead of time.

 These ideas can also be sourced from the entire company, rather than just from the group that is attending.
 Ideally as much conversation happens on this doc